The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 decorate(xlabel="Percentile rank", ylabel="CDF")

-The CDF of the percentile ranks is close to a straight line, which suggests that it is a uniform distribution between 0 and 1.
+The CDF of the percentile ranks is close to a straight line between 0 and 1.
 And that makes sense, because in any distribution, the proportion with percentile rank less than 50% is 0.5; the proportion with percentile rank less than 90% is 0.9, and so on.

 4.6.
 Glossary#

-• percentile rank: The percentage of quantities in a distribution that are less than or equal to a given quantity.
+percentile rank: The percentage of values in a distribution that are less than or equal to a given quantity.

-• percentile: The quantity associated with a given percentile rank.
+percentile: The value in a distribution associated with a given percentile rank.

-• cumulative distribution function (CDF): A function that maps from quantities to their cumulative probabilities. \(CDF(x)\) is the fraction of the sample less than or equal to \(x\).
+cumulative distribution function (CDF): A function that maps a value to the proportion of the distribution less than or equal to that value.

-• interquartile range: The difference between the 75th and 25th percentiles, used as a measure of spread.
+interquartile range: The difference between the 75th and 25th percentiles, used to measure the spread of a distribution.

 4.7.
 Exercises#